-We introduce expiry mechanisms to prevent overloading of the filters.
+We introduce expiry mechanisms to prevent the filters from overloading.
 We follow two approaches: 1. reset the bloom filter at fixed hourly intervals or once the count of transactions surpasses the number of transactions the filter was originally dimensioned for i.e. 700k in our case; 2. employ a decaying bloom filter that decrements a certain number of indices at random upon every insertion, hence mimicking expiry.

-Figure~\ref{fig:neonpool_eth1} depicts the number of transactions in \textit{Neonpool-ETH} with 1\,MB filters and 24-hour expiry along with the FPR for almost 10 days (10 million unique transactions).
+Fig.~\ref{fig:neonpool_eth1} depicts the number of transactions in \textit{Neonpool-ETH} with 1\,MB filters and 24-hour expiry along with the FPR for almost 10 days (10 million unique transactions).
 We also plot the corresponding number of transactions in the \textit{Ethereum txpool}, the ground truth in our evaluation.
-The number of transactions closely tracks the pattern in the \textit{Ethereum txpool}, with an increasing offset, as egress transactions are retained in the filter until the expiry interval has lapsed.
+The number of transactions closely tracks the pattern in the \textit{Ethereum txpool}, with an increasing offset, as the filter retains egress transactions until the expiry interval lapses.

-For instance, when the filter is cleared every 12 hours the average FPR, at $7.43E-03$ is highest for the 500\,kB filter, reducing to $2.39E-04$ and $5.38E-05$ as the filter size increases to 1\,MB and further to 2\,MB.
+For instance, when the filter is cleared every 12 hours, the average FPR, at $7.43E-03$, is highest for the 500\,kB filter, reducing to $2.39E-04$ and $5.38E-05$ as the filter size increases to 1\,MB and further to 2\,MB.
 For the 500\,kB, 1\,MB, and 2\,MB filters, this translates to 80758 or $0.74\%$, 2593 or $0.02\%$ and 584 or $0.0569\%$ of transactions being erroneously \emph{rejected}, respectively.
 For each filter, there are over $1\%$ \emph{redundant} transactions due to false negatives.